Branksome Hall: IB Continuum

+Faculty

 In 2022, Math Instructional Leader and teacher Edith Louie was recognized with the René Descartes Medal.
 She has taught mathematics at Branksome Hall for 25 years.

 Heather Friesen, Head, Curriculum Innovation & Professional Learning, was awarded the 2022 Continuing and Professional Learning (CPL) Award of Excellence from the Ontario Institute for Studies in Education (OISE) of the University of Toronto.

 In 2023, Junior School Innovation and Technology Coordinator Isabella Liu received the Prime Minister's Award for Teaching Excellence in STEM.

-Individuals and Societies teacher Heather McCann represented Canada in the U.S. J105 Women's Sailing Championships in Annapolis, Maryland in September 2024.

 Student Life

 Branksome Hall follows the IB's experiential learning framework of creativity, activity and service.
 IB Diploma students are required to complete approximately three to five hours per week of Creativity, Activity and Service (CAS) during their final two years of high school.

 Service learning activities for students include Reading Buddies and JUMP Math at Rose Avenue Public School, Kapapamahchakwew (Wandering Spirit School) Reading Program, engaging with students at Sunny View Public School, and volunteering at Let's Grow Learning and Living Hub for medically complex, physically disabled adults.